fahdsyed17/Solar-e-Blinds/README.md

 # Solar-e-Blinds
-University Project
+Project Description

-We designed and created a smartphone app to control the blinds from an iPhone smartphone.
+We designed and created a smartphone application to control the blinds from an iPhone.

 It has 3 modes of operation: Manual, Automatic and Eco.